 Charlotte Ballet – This world-class repertory dance ensemble performs classic, contemporary and avant-garde dance as part of one of the oldest professional ballet companies in North Carolina.

-Opera Carolina – The motto: Great Artists.
-Great Productions.
-Great Opera.
+Opera Carolina – The Charlotte Opera offers one of the best experiences for the senses in Charlotte.
 The premier professional opera company in the Carolinas performs classics like “Carmen” and “La Boheme,” as well as contemporary creations like “Cold Sassy Tree.”
 Performances can also be heard online and on NPR World of Opera.

 Children’s Theatre of Charlotte – This is where innovative theatrical and educational programming brings stories to life for young people and families.